adeck/filtermen/related/presentation.md

 * Border Extension - Tested!
 * Runlength Encoding - Test written
 * Primary Filter Module - Test written

+# How are we doing it? #

+* _Incrementally_ - Setting small, acheivable goals.
+* _Modularly_ - Separating kernels and kernel tests across files, relying on parameters where possible to maintain flexibility.
+Delegating within the group.
+* _Carefully_ - Version control, issues, taking full advantage of GitHub's collaborative environment.
+Recognizing the importance of good testing and documentation.
+Performing code audits.

 # What we still need to do #